AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

    >[!NOTE]
    >
-   >You should only reference the main viewer JavaScript `include` file on your page.
-You should not reference any additional JavaScript files in the web page code which might be downloaded by the viewer's logic in runtime.
+   >Only reference the main viewer JavaScript `include` file on your page.
+Do not reference any additional JavaScript files in the web page code which might be downloaded by the viewer's logic in runtime.
 In particular, do not directly reference HTML5 SDK `Utils.js` library loaded by the viewer from `/s7viewers` context path (so-called consolidated SDK `include`).
 The reason is that the location of `Utils.js` or similar runtime viewer libraries is fully managed by the viewer's logic and the location changes between viewer releases.
 Adobe does not keep older versions of secondary viewer `includes` on the server.
    >
    >
    >As a result, putting a direct reference to any secondary JavaScript `include` used by the viewer on the page breaks the viewer functionality in the future when a new product version is deployed.